 The only effect of this Bylaws change is to limit the kind of advice where ICANN is obligated to “try, in good faith and in a timely and efficient manner, to find a mutually acceptable solution”.
 That delicate and sometimes difficult consultation requirement would only apply for GAC advice that was approved by consensus among GAC members.

-It is important to note that although this was the only option which would allow the CCWG-Accountability to achieve consensus on this topic that it was not unanimously supported.
-A number of dissenters amongst members and participants thought this was overly restrictive and discriminatory vs the GAC while others thought that if the GAC wanted to keep its privileged AC status that it should not be allowed to be a Decisional Participant.
+It is important to note that although this was the only proposal which would allow the CCWG-Accountability to achieve consensus on this topic, it was not unanimously supported.
+A number of dissenters amongst members and participants thought this proposal was overly restrictive and discriminatory toward the GAC, while others thought that if the GAC wanted to keep its privileged AC status, then it should not be allowed to be a Decisional Participant.

 4. Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

 Changed the 2/3rds threshold for the Board rejecting GAC consensus advice to 60%.
-As part of the compromise this required changes in recommendations 1 and 2 to implement a “carve out”.
+As part of the compromise, this required changes in Recommendations #1 and #2 to implement a GAC “carve out”.

 5. Stress Tests Related to this Recommendation